 Don't worry about the number of you jeans' size.
 It's more important to wear jeans that fit well than to try to squeeze into a smaller size.
 Because jeans sizes and cuts can vary quite a bit from one manufacturer to another, the size that fits you best in one brand won't necessarily be the size you'll take in another brand.
-Try on jeans in both the petites and regular department to find out which fit you better.
+Try on jeans in both the petites' and regular department to find out which brands fit you best.

 2. InseamShort women usually need jeans with a shorter length, which is measured at the inseam.
 Because there's no standard for inseam length in petite jeans, there's a lot of variation, all the way from 25" in some extra-short styles for petites to 32" in some 7 For All Mankind petite jeans.
 No wonder it's difficult for short women to find the perfect inseam length.
 If you find a style that fits and flatters you, but it's too long, hemming the jeans may be the best solution.
 To find the inseam length that's best for you, measure the inseam on jeans that you have already that are the right length.